jgaurilo/SmokeScreen/README.md

 # Sonarr and Radarr Configuration
 The `sonarr.cache` and `radarr.cache` files outline the configuration requirements for Sonarr/Radarr if you wish to use them.
 On the 'Connect' tab of the settings page, add a custom script that points at `sonarr.cache` in Sonarr on `Download` and `Upgrade` and one in Radarr that points at `radarr.cache` that notifies on `Download` and `Upgrade`.
 Scanning in to Plex will NOT occur without this.

-Now run the `scan.media` script to build the local cache.
-Once it's complete, continue to reconfigure Sonarr and Radarr to look at ~/.localmedia-cache as their root folder instead of wherever you had them pointed before.
+Now run `scan.media initialize` to build the local cache.
+Leaving off the `initialize` argument will cause it to also attempt to upload music found in `$local_music_folder`.
+Once it's complete, continue by reconfiguring Sonarr and Radarr to look at ~/.localmedia-cache as their root folder instead of wherever you had them pointed before.
+Media that these tools download will follow the path of:

+* Download client downloads to temp directory
+* Sonarr/Radarr "import" the file to the .localmedia-cache folder
+* The custom script in Sonarr/Radarr will move the file to the .localmedia folder
+* update.cloud will then upload it to cloud storage and remove it from .localmedia

 # CRON
 Add the following to your user's crontab: